 "Right.
 Absolutely."
 Chris didn't look up.
 "I'll be sure not to drink tequila and you'll be sure not to drink bourbon."

 "Because that's all it was.
 The drink."
 Although he was perfectly sober, if a tiny bit hung over, this morning.
-So he could not blame letting her jump on top of him and ride away as a function of too much hooch.
+So he couldn't blame letting her jump on top of him and ride away as a function of too much hooch.

 She leaned in, nurse to captain, sharing a secret.
 "I'd rather eat you."

 Nothing to worry about on the not wanting front, then.
-He smiled, knew it shouldn't make him happy, but it did.
+He smiled and knew it shouldn't make him happy, but it did.

 Kirk woke, happy beyond belief to be waking in his own body, not Janice Lester's.
 He stretched, felt muscles responding the way he was used to, felt Jim Junior making himself known.
 He turned his head and saw Chris sleeping soundly beside him, her dark hair still a surprise to him.